piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Rheingold, Howard. *The Virtual Community--Homesteading on the Electronic Frontier, (revised edition)*, Cambridge, Mass.: MIT Press, 2000.
  + *Smart Mobs—The Next Social Revolution*, Cambridge, Mass.
 Perseus Publishing, 2003.

 + Rifkin, Jeremy. *The End of Work: The Decline of the Global Labor Force and the Dawn of the Post-Market Era*, New York: G.P.
-Putnam’s Sons, 1995.
+Putnam's Sons, 1995.
  + *The Age of Access—How the Shift from Ownership to Access is Transforming Capitalism*, London: Penguin Books, 2000.

 + Robins, Kevin, and Frank Webster. *The Technical Fix—Education, Computers and Industry*, Basingstoke UK: Macmillan, 1989.